Gchism94/Gchism94/content/teaching/rrtools_Repro_research/index.md

 ![](Repro.jpeg)

-Research is increasingly computational.
 We are experiencing a reproducibility crisis in science, largely because we have yet to fully adopt widespread publishing of code and data.

 The goal of a research compendium is to provide a standard and easily recognizable way for organizing the digital materials of a project to enable others to inspect, reproduce, and extend the research.